Narmene Hamsho

 As a licensed psychologist, I take a data-driven approach to case conceptualization and intervention.
 My theoretical orientation is formed through an integrative process of the cognitive-behavioral and developmental psychopathological perspectives.

-2. Examining the effectiveness of an autism-focused professional development program in improving teachers’ relationships with autistic* students and their families.
-This work is funded by the Institute of Education Sciences and reflects a partnership with researchers at UCRiverside and UMass Boston.
+2. Examining the effectiveness of an autism-focused professional development program in improving teachers’ relationships with autistic students and their families.
+Funded by the Institute of Education Sciences.

-4. Evaluating the condition of autism from the perspectives of practitioners and parents of neurodiverse youth located within Uzbekistan, Tajikistan, and Afghanistan.
+3. Evaluating perceptions and understanding of autism from the perspectives of practitioners and caregivers of neurodivergent youth within Uzbekistan, Tajikistan, and Afghanistan.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.